 Sentiment analysis enables a chatbot to understand the mood of the customer and the strength of that feeling.
 This is particularly important in customer service type applications where it can be linked to complaint escalation flows, but also can be used in other more trivial ways such as choosing which songs to play upon request.

 Personality can make a huge difference to engagement and the trust users place in the chatbot.
 While some companies chose to reinforce it using avatars, personality can easily be conveyed in the conversation alone.
 Want to meet a sarcastic chatbot?
 Try talking to Elbot.

 Persistence allows people to pick up a conversation where they last left off, even if they switch devices, making for a more natural and seamless user experience.

-The Top 10 AI Chatbot Must-Have Features
+The Top 10 Best AI Chatbot Features

 It may seem obvious but there’s a world of difference between a chatbot answering a question and holding an intelligent conversation.
 An engaging exchange will not only improve the customer experience but will deliver the data to help you increase your bottom line.
 To achieve this, the user interface needs to be as humanlike and conversational as possible.

 A conversational chatbot must understand the user’s intent, no matter how complex the sentence; and be able to ask questions in return to remove ambiguity or simply to discover more about the user.
 It needs a memory in order to reuse key pieces of information throughout the conversation for context or personalization purposes and be able to bring the conversation back on track, when the user asks off topic questions.